mikehesk22/readmetest/README.md

 			* Before/After each Feature
 			* Before/After each Scenario
 			* Before/After each Step
+		* Features - Feature files are where the scenarios are created using Gherkin language
+		* Step Definition - Step definitions contains the code for each step inside the corresponding feature file.

 		* Framework split into applicant, reviewer, API & Set up tests(advanced reporting) tests
 			* Set up tests (Smoke Tests)
 				* The set up tests are primarily used as Smoke Tests once the environment has been refreshed, these tests also create any features that may require other tests to run .
 E.g. Users will be created to use as part of login tests.